Kung Fu Zen

 Ideal for solo travelers and culture enthusiasts who want to experience China in an active, meaningful, and well-organized way — without the stress of planning.

-Our training location:
+Our retreat location:

-A retreat resort in the sacred Shaolin region.
+A resort in the sacred Shaolin region.

 Here, in the mountains surrounding the Shaolin Temple, we train in rooms reserved exclusively for our groups, meditate on terraces overlooking forested hills, and rest in rooms designed to offer silence and deep relaxation.